Skip to main content

 • “While I am hoping for the game to be updated and made more playable, I have almost no belief that that will happen.”

-The humor in the game is perceived as hit-or-miss, with some players finding attempts at comedic elements, like the chicken sounds upon quitting, to be more irritating than amusing, especially in light of frustrating gameplay experiences.
+The humor in the game is perceived as misguided, with some players finding attempts at comedic elements, like the chicken sounds upon quitting, to be more irritating than amusing, especially in light of their negative experiences with the game's overall quality.

 The music in the game is praised for its nice soundtrack, contributing positively to the overall experience.

-• “I love the variety of tracks in the soundtrack.”
+• “I love the variety of music tracks; they keep the gameplay fresh and engaging.”

 Users find the emotional aspect of the game to be profoundly impactful, often describing experiences as heartbreaking and deeply resonant.